How police handle mental health in-house and in their community

-TWIN FALLS, Idaho (KMVT/KSVT) — You might think they’re stronger than you or that they have it all together, but the men and women in blue are people too.
+You might think they’re stronger than you or that they have it all together, but the men and women in blue are people too.
 A new study that came out in May of this year, explains some of the mental health implications that police officers may face due to their line of duty.

 “I’ve seen, obviously, things out there… that most people don’t see,” said Lt.
 Craig Stotts, who is a lieutenant with the Twin Falls Police Department.